paigeyeung/exoplanetresearchworkshop/contact.md

 # Contact Us

-You can email any of us (our emails are listed below) or ask questions on our [Slack workspace](https://join.slack.com/t/exoplanetrese-nug2480/shared_invite/zt-d63jj8jl-WFWgC0P9mOBvDLbJEvo5EQ). <!--Invite expires May 1-->
+You can email any of us (our emails are listed below) or ask questions on our [Slack workspace](https://join.slack.com/t/exoplanet-research/shared_invite/zt-e3pnufle-yBWk8iC35o7aVbdx7SQXOg).

 </div>